 In terms of cost, IUDs are more accessible to women than ever before.
 The Affordable Care Act requires insurance companies to cover additional fees and co-pays for IUD devices approved by the Federal Drug Administration (FDA), such as the IUD brand Kyleena, which can work for up to 5 years.

-There are several reasons why the many available forms of IUD are effective.
+There are several reasons why the many available forms of intrauterine device are effective.
 Other methods like condoms or the contraceptive pill, frequently referred to as “the pill,” are far less effective in preventing pregnancy in actual use, as compared to perfect use.
 While condoms have an 18% failure rate with actual use, only 1 woman out of 100 using an IUD become pregnant in the first year.
 The pill is more effective at preventing pregnancy than condoms, with a 9% failure rate in actual use, and 3% in perfect use.
 It is worth noting that when condoms and the pill are used together, the failure rate is only 1% in actual use.2

 Certain other methods of birth control Choices Women’s Medical does not recommend, even though they may be popular.
 One such method is called “pulling out,” in which a man does not ejaculate in the vagina.
 This is frequently ineffective, as a woman may still become pregnant from a man’s pre-ejaculate.
 A woman may also contract an STD or transmit her own STD to a partner if there is no condom utilized.